mjholder/DashMetrics/README.md

 -u        The username for accessing the database.
           Default username is 'root'
 -p        The password for accessing the database.
 -d        Specify the name of the database.
+Default is sdiag.
+-c        Specify a path to load a custom config.json.
-(Required) -h        Displays this message and quits.
+-h        Displays this message and quits.
 ```
 dm_dash runs the dash webapp.
 This is hosted on 0.0.0.0:8050 by default.